ruby/www.ruby-lang.org/en/news/_posts/2019-05-30-ruby-2-7-0-preview1-released.md

 We are pleased to announce the release of Ruby 2.7.0-preview1.

-A preview version is released to gather feedback for the final release planed to release on December.
+A preview version is released to gather feedback for the final release planned to release on December.
 It introduces a number of new features and performance improvements, most notably:

 * Compaction GC
 * Pattern Matching